anandgajjar2004/ProjectMeetup/README.md

  variable value: C:\Program Files (x86)\Java\jre1.8.0_20\bin;

-To run the project from the command line, go to the dist folder and type the following:
+To run the project from the command line, go to the foobar folder and type the following:

-java -jar "Alien.jar"
+java -jar "ProjectMeetup.jar"

+or directly run ProjectMeetup.bat file for windows system.